RTDNA Constitution & Bylaws

 Section 1.
 Authority and Responsibility

-• (c) The Board of Directors shall determine Association policies; shall actively prosecute its objectives; and shall authorize the Association’s budget of expenditures and its policies on investments.
-The powers and duties of the Board of Directors shall also include but not be limited to the following: (1) to set the annual dues of the Association; (2) to appoint a qualified member, upon recommendation of the Chairman/woman/person, to fill any director vacancy on the Board of Directors arising by reason other than the completion of an elective term of office; (3) to fix the number and boundaries of the regions of the Association; (4) to establish personnel policy upon recommendation of the President and/or Executive Director and otherwise as specified in the bylaws.
-(5) To draft and revise the job description and duties of the President and Executive Director in conjunction with their hiring or contract renewals.
+- (c) The Board of Directors shall determine Association policies; shall actively prosecute its objectives; and shall authorize the Association’s budget of expenditures and its policies on investments.
+The powers and duties of the Board of Directors shall also include but not be limited to the following: (1) to set the annual dues of the Association; (2) to appoint a qualified member, upon recommendation of the Chair, to fill any director vacancy on the Board of Directors arising by reason other than the completion of an elective term of office; (3) to establish personnel policy upon recommendation of the President and Executive Director and otherwise as specified in the bylaws; (4) to draft and revise the job description and duties of the President and Executive Director in conjunction with their hiring or contract renewals.

 Section 2.
 Board Composition

-• (a) Voting members of the Board of Directors shall be the Chairman/woman/person, Chairman/woman/person-elect, Treasurer and Secretary; one RTNDA Canada/International director; no more than 19 regional and/or at-large directors, and Trustees of the Foundation and the Foundation Secretary-Treasurer.
+- (a) Voting members of the Board of Directors shall be the Chair, Chair-elect, Treasurer and Secretary; six Directors-at-Large, and Trustees of the Foundation and the Foundation Secretary-Treasurer.

 Section 3.
 Terms of Directors

-• (a) Regional directors and directors-at-large shall be selected for two-year terms, one half the number of regional directors and one half the number of directors-at-large being elected in each year.
-The RTNDA Canada/International director shall be elected and serve according to the RTNDA Canada bylaws.
+- (a) Directors-at-large shall be selected for two-year terms, one half the number of directors-at-large being elected in each year.

-• (b) The terms of office of the newly-elected officers, regional directors, Canadian/International director, and members at-large of the Board of Directors shall begin at the close of the Annual International Conference.
+- (b) The terms of office of the newly-elected officers and directors-at-large of the Board of Directors shall begin at the close of the Annual International Conference.

-• (c) Should a regional director or director-at-large resign or otherwise leave office or no longer qualify for Active Membership, the Chairman/woman/person shall appoint, no longer than 120 days following notification and with the approval of the Board of Directors, a qualified active member of good standing to assume the responsibilities of the vacant position.
+- (c) Should a director-at-large resign or otherwise leave office or no longer qualify for Active Membership, the Chair shall appoint, no longer than 120 days following notification and with the approval of the Board of Directors, a qualified active member of good standing to assume the responsibilities of the vacant position.
 The appointment will serve the remainder of the position's unexpired term.

 Section 4.
 Quorum of the Board